 Wi-fi speeds are also impacted by external factors like furniture, walls, distance from the router and interference from other electrical devices like cordless phones, baby monitors or other wi-fi routers.

-You can test your broadband connection speed as described in “testing your broadband speed”.
+You can test your broadband connection speed as described above.

 If you aren’t getting 900Mbps, try closing other programs on your computer and see if this improves the results.
 Anti-virus software is often a cause of slow downloads due to the way it checks download data.
 If this improves the results but it still doesn’t reach 900Mbps, this might mean that your device isn’t capable of reaching 900Mbps.